yuji-erick/cards-micro-services/README.md

 1- MySQL is mandatory in the local machine.

-2- Configure connectivity to MuSQL in the application.yml.
+2- Configure connectivity to MySQL in the application.yml.
 Default root / root for user and password.

 2- Create the Database called "cards".